Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Constructing the Isomorphism

 \section{Constructing the Isomorphism}

-Now we can start work on developing the tools with which we can prove the main theorem.
-We start with a natural embedding of the \(nT_{k,r}\) into our free algebras: the idea is mapping roots to the free generators, and the shrubs attached to the roots correspond with applying unary operations in the algebra.
+Now we can start work on developing the tools with which we can prove \cref{main1}.
+We start with a natural embedding of $nT_{k,r}$ into our free algebras.
+The idea is that we map the roots of the shrubberies to the free generators, and the shrubs attached to the roots correspond with applying unary operations in the algebra.